katanaml/katana-skipper/README.md

 ### How to run?

 Install docker and run `docker compose up --build -d`.
-After build completion, the services will be up and running on the ports mentioned below.
+The services will be up and running on the ports mentioned below.

 **Port information**